-Some people visit Lapland regularly, e.g. go snowboarding in winter or hiking and fishing in summer and autumn, but many Southerners have never visited Lapland.
+Some people visit Lapland regularly, to go snowboarding in winter or hiking and fishing in summer and autumn, but many Southerners have never visited Lapland.

-The landscape in Lapland is completely different to the rest of Finland and we find reindeer as cute and exotic as you do!
+The landscape in Lapland is completely different from the rest of Finland and we find reindeer as cute and exotic as you do!

 8. Saunas in Finland